microPaul/The-DB-uno/README.md

 ## DB32 - Configuration for the 32 Pin Part

-So, as currently configured, this assignment table does the following:
+So, as currently configured, this assignment table assings MCU port pins to DBuno edge pins as follows:

 USART-0 (ALT) (PA5, PA4) appears on DBuno edge pins D0 and D1 respectively, placing a USART for the DBuno on the same pins as the original UNO.